French criminal code

-The new code was created by several laws promulgated on July 22, 1992.
+The new code was created by several laws promulgated on 22 July 1992.
 It introduced the judicial notion of fundamental national interests (intérêts fondamentaux de la nation) (Book IV, Title I).

 History

-The Penal Code project began with the work of a commission created by President Valéry Giscard d'Estaing in a decree issued on November 8, 1974.
-The membership of the commission was set by a February 25, 1975 decree.
+The Penal Code project began with the work of a commission created by President Valéry Giscard d'Estaing in a decree issued on 8 November 1974.
+The membership of the commission was set by a 25 February 1975 decree.
 The president of the commission was Maurice Aydalot, later replaced by Guy Chavanon, the procureur général of the Court of Cassation.
-The definitive draft of Book I (General Provisions), heavily criticised by the criminal justice community, was rejected by the Élysée Palace on February 22, 1980.
+The definitive draft of Book I (General Provisions), heavily criticised by the criminal justice community, was rejected by the Élysée Palace on 22 February 1980.

 After government changed hands in the 1981 presidential election, Robert Badinter, a former criminal lawyer who had become Minister of Justice, returned to the idea of penal code reform.
 Badinter took over the chairmanship of the commission created in 1975, whose membership had been greatly modified.
 The penal code project was discussed in the Parliament between 1989 and 1991.

 Book I was approved in 1991 and was rapidly followed by Books II, III and IV.

-The nouveau code pénal (new penal code, as it was initially known) was the result of several laws promulgated July 22, 1992, which took effect on March 1, 1994.
+The nouveau code pénal (new penal code, as it was initially known) was the result of several laws promulgated on 22 July 1992, which took effect on 1 March 1994.
 While the code theoretically remained the same, and kept the same title, Code pénal, the new code was not so much a modified or even a recast Code pénal de 1810, but rather an original work of composition and of writing, with a new outline, new principles and a new formulation of the law.

 It introduced a number of new concepts, such as the criminal responsibility of moral persons (responsabilité pénale des personnes morales) apart from that of the State, (Article 121-2), and increased the sentencing for almost all délits and crimes.